fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 To render a map using FusionCharts, you first need to include `fusioncharts.maps.js` and then the relevant map definition file, as below.

 ```
+<script type="text/javascript" src="path/to/local/fusioncharts.js"></script>
 <script type="text/javascript" src="path/to/local/fusioncharts.maps.js"></script>
 <script type="text/javascript" src="path/to/local/maps/fusioncharts.world.js"></script>
 ```

-In the above example, we’ve include the World Map, whose map definition (path) is contained in `maps/fusioncharts.world.js`.
+In the above example, we’ve included the World Map, whose map definition (path) is contained in `maps/fusioncharts.world.js`.

 To use any other map (except world and USA) from the 1000+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
-The map definition files are named in the format `[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.
-Then include the respective map file as under:
+The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.
+Then include the respective map file as shown below:

 ```
-<script type="text/javascript" src="path/to/local/maps/[MAP_ALIAS].js"></script>
+<script type="text/javascript" src="path/to/local/maps/fusioncharts.[MAP_ALIAS].js"></script>
 ```

 Click [here]({% site.baseurl %}/chart-guide/getting-started/list-of-maps '@@open-newtab') to explore all the maps available in FusionMaps XT.